w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ### Become a participant in the task force

-Joining the MM Task Force enables you to participate fully in the development of the work and influence the deliverables.
+Joining the Maturity Model Task Force enables you to participate fully in the development of the work and influence the deliverables.
 You and your organization will also be listed as contributors, where appropriate.

 Being a participant involves commitment to support the work of the task force in the following ways: